OliverJRCox/Doboz-XIIO-Firmware/README.md

 To access the new modes, just keep scrolling right on the Switch 2 settings, the modes go blue and you're now in a liminal space where your perspective changes.
 Insert some marketing here.
 The three modes are just more smoothing, so Blue Mode 1 is raw touch data, 2 is a little bit smoother, 3 is blue whale on a beach being serenaded by Rupert Holmes.

-To be clear, this is a fork of the original Doboz firmware, not the newer one with the internal clock.
+To be clear, this is a fork of the original Doboz firmware, not the newer Icnagy one with the internal clock.
 I will try and git merge those two at a later date for One Firmware To Rule Them All, however have a suspicion I may hage to Get Good and learn about hardware timers, which I currently Don't Want To Do.

 Anyway, upload and have some fun.
 Let me know when you have a bug list together.